-To review Section 1.4, there are two general types of supporting documents that increase the quality of EOPs for schools:
+There are two types of supporting documents that increase the quality of EOPs for districts:

-- Annexes – annexes may be functional or hazard/threat-specific and focus on the functions and specific actions that are critical to successful emergency response or recovery operations.
+- Annexes (Operational) – Annexes may be functional or hazard-specific and focus on the specific actions that are critical to successful emergency response and recovery operations.
 Annexes are the second layer of the EOP.

-- Appendices – appendices contain the implementing instructions that clarify the content of the EOP and provide additional detail where appropriate.
-Appendices are typically found at the end of an annex and are considered to be the third layer of a high-quality EOP.
+- Appendices (Tactical) – Appendices contain the implementing instructions that clarify the content of the EOP and provide additional detail where appropriate.
+Appendices are typically found at the end of an annex and are considered the third layer of a high-quality multi-hazard EOP.

-Functional annexes focus on the critical operational functions and the subsequent courses of action developed to carry them out.
-As the planning team assesses the district’s needs, it may determine that functional annexes are necessary to address the complexities of response or to address functions that are common to the response to or recovery from all threats and hazards.
+Functional annexes focus on the critical operational functions and the subsequent course of action developed to carry them out.
+The planning team may determine that functional annexes are necessary to address the complexities of response or to address functions that are common to the response or recovery from all hazards.

-The following functional annexes should be considered when writing a high-quality EOP:
+The following examples of functional annexes should be considered when writing a high-quality multi-hazard EOP:

 For specific information on the most appropriate considerations for each annex, the planning team may refer to the Guide for Developing High-Quality School Emergency Operations Plans, published by the U.S. Department of Education.

-Hazard- and threat-specific annexes describe the courses of action unique to a particular threat or hazard.
-Courses of action outlined in a functional annex are not required to be repeated in a hazard- or threat-specific annex.
-The development of this type of annex is based on the prioritization of threats and hazard, as discussed in Section 3.1.
-When developing these annexes, the planning team must also consider the local, state, and federal laws and regulations that pertain to the specific hazard or threat being addressed.
+Hazard-specific annexes describe the courses of action unique to a particular hazard.
+The development of this type of annex is based on the prioritization of hazards.
+When developing these annexes, the planning team must also consider local and state laws and regulations that pertain to the specific hazard being addressed.

-Often, addressing the unique needs of a specific threat or hazard requires implementing the courses of action described in a functional annex.
-For example, if response to an active shooter involves sheltering-in-place, then the planning team would indicate within the Active Shooter annex for the reader to “see Shelter-in-Place annex” where appropriate rather than repeat the courses of action within the threat-specific annex.
+Addressing the unique needs of a specific hazard requires implementing the courses of action described in a functional annex.
+The EOP should include courses of action that will describe how students and staff, including substitute teachers, can most effectively respond to a severe weather incident to minimize the loss of life and teach and train on these practices.
+If response to a severe weather involves sheltering, then the planning team would indicate within the Severe Weather Annex for the reader to see the “Sheltering Annex” rather than repeat the courses of action.

-Appendices, or implementing instructions, provide additional detail to the EOP that empower those with defined responsibilities to carry out those responsibilities and expected courses of action.
-While there is no definitive list of appendices required for a high-quality EOP, the nature of a high-quality EOP is directive, informative, and empowering and therefore implementing instructions should be included in all cases where additional information could be beneficial.
-The following appendices are commonly found in high-quality EOPs:
+Appendices, or implementing instructions, provide additional detail to the EOP that empower those with defined roles and responsibilities to fulfill those responsibilities and expected courses of action.
+While there is no definitive list of appendices required for a high-quality multi-hazard EOP, appendices should be included in all cases where additional information could be beneficial.
+The following appendices are commonly found in EOPs:

 - Standard Operating Procedures (SOPs) – SOPs are step-by-step instructions compiled by a division, department, or administration to help personnel carry out complex routine operations.
 SOPs seek to achieve efficiency while ensuring uniformity and quality of performance.
 For example, many districts have a specific procedure for requesting funds and acquiring materials or assets.

 - Charts and Tables – Charts and tables enable personnel to quickly access important information.
-Commonly found charts and tables include telephone lists, lists or records or references, inventory logs, and the like.
+Charts and tables include telephone lists, lists or records or references, inventory logs, and the like.